na-na-hi/renget/archive/BulkGuide.md

 Her relationship with Makuhita started as being tense, bordering on outright antagonistic, due to how their personalities conflicted.
 She saw him as a boorish, oafish dolt who almost ate her out of house and home and regarded his attempts at concealing his origin with suspicion, but she slowly warmed up to him.
 Nowadays, he's more like a brother in her eyes.

 Due to being a Sensor at birth, she grew up with a sense of pride and superiority to others around her.
 However, due to the realities of adult life, she had to take caravan work to make ends meet, and there, her pride morphed into arrogance.
-It's only due to Makuhita that it's slowly beginning to melt away, but a part of her doesn't want to leave it behind - her arrogance was her shield against the world around her, and without it, she'd feel defenseless.
-However, thanks to her time in Redkiln, she's slowly learning to lower her guard around others, and even made a couple of friends there.
+It's only due to Makuhita that it melted away, allowing her to make genuine friends in Roserade and Sonora.

 Her fighting style is a skilled mixture of both psychic and physical combat.
 She can dish out tons of damage, but she can't take it in return.